 Unlike high school, you will have an assigned tutor who looks after everything outside of subject lessons.
-This is a sort of advanced form teacher, if you like, but it’s tutors’ full time job, so your teachers can just concentrate on teaching their subjects.
+This is a sort of advanced form teacher from high school, but it’s tutors’ full time job, so your teachers can just concentrate on teaching their subjects.
 The tutors are there to support you make the transition from high school to sixth form, and then prepare you for the next steps in life after College.
 They are also careers experts, and have a vast amount of experience in supporting young people aged 16 and over to help make College life as successful as possible.
 You will have weekly group tutorials, termly one-to-ones and their doors are always open for ad-hoc support.

 The College also has a team of Learning Support Assistants who are there to support those with any additional needs.
 The team can be found in the Learning Assistance Base, or the LAB for short, which is a quiet area if any students need some down time or extra support.